Joe Salisbury: 2024: Adelaide title, Olympics, split with Ram

-2025: Two major doubles and Wimbledon mixed finals
+2025-26: Two major doubles and Wimbledon mixed finals, retirement

-In February, Salisbury and Skupski reached the final at the Qatar Open, losing to fellow Britons Julian Cash and Lloyd Glasspool in straight sets.
-They were also runners-up at the Barcelona Open in April, losing to Sander Arends and Luke Johnson in the final.
+In February 2025, Salisbury and Skupski reached the final at the Qatar Open, losing to fellow Britons Julian Cash and Lloyd Glasspool in straight sets.
+They were also runners-up at the Barcelona Open in April 2025, losing to Sander Arends and Luke Johnson in the final.

-Salisbury and Skupski were runners-up at the French Open, losing in the final to Marcel Granollers and Horacio Zeballos in three sets.
+Salisbury and Skupski were runners-up at the 2025 French Open, losing in the final to Marcel Granollers and Horacio Zeballos in three sets.

-At Wimbledon, he reached the mixed doubles final alongside Luisa Stefani, but lost to Sem Verbeek and Kateřina Siniaková.

-In August, Salisbury and Skupski made it to the final at the Canadian Open, but lost to second seeds Julian Cash and Lloyd Glasspool.
+In July 2025 at Wimbledon, he reached the mixed doubles final alongside Luisa Stefani, but lost to Sem Verbeek and Kateřina Siniaková.
+The following month, Salisbury and Skupski made it to the final at the Canadian Open, but lost to second seeds Julian Cash and Lloyd Glasspool.

-They reached the final at the US Open, but, in a repeat of the French Open final earlier that year, lost to Marcel Granollers and Horacio Zeballos in three sets despite having three championship points during the match.
+They reached the final at the 2025 US Open, but, in a repeat of the French Open final earlier that year, lost to Marcel Granollers and Horacio Zeballos in three sets despite having three championship points during the match.
 Salisbury and Skupski went unbeaten to top their group at the season-ending ATP Finals in Turin and then defeated world No. 1 pairing Julian Cash and Lloyd Glasspool in the semifinals, before losing to Harri Heliövaara and Henry Patten in the final in straight sets.
 Two days after the final, Salisbury announced he was taking a break from tennis until at least April 2026 due to anxiety.

+Reunited with Rajeev Ram, Salisbury reached the semifinals at the 2026 US Open, where they lost to sixth seeds Kevin Krawietz and Tim Pütz.
+On 16 September 2026, he announced his retirement from professional tennis in a social media post, revealing he had been thinking about the decision for "a while" and stating: "I gave it my all and know I can be proud and look back with no regrets."